markomanninen/creativepowerofthefloweroflife/part1/planeflower.md

 ![Flower of Life, class 2](/media/secondround.jpg){caption=1 width=300}

-On the above, figure we have finished the second round and encircled the motif with 12 leaves.
+On the above figure we have finished the second round and encircled the motif with 12 leaves.
 This is the FOL class 2.
 Both class 1 and class 2 are common on ancient mosaic art, ivory items, and wooden carvings.

 ### FOL - symbol and pattern